 examinati on.
-7. If your rep part of the ex resentation is seeking a modification, do camination? you consider it necessary to participate at the oral Х No , I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination? Х No , I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination

-8. If you wish to participate at the be necessary: oral part of the examination, please outline why you consider this to ermine the most appropriate proced articipate at the oral part of the exan who Signature: P dothie Date: 12/12/2014
+8. If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider th nis to Please note the Inspector will determine the most appropriate procedure to adhave indicated that they wish to participate at the oral part of the examination. opt to hear those who Circostores l {D-4-1} 45/40/0044 Signature: Date: 15/12/2014

 Name or Organisation : 3.
-To which part of the Local Plan does this representation relate?
+To which part of the Local Plan does s this represen tation relate?
 Paragraph 6.113 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (2) Complies with the Duty to se 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
-5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
+Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your